OlisaNsonwu/diyar/README.md

 task in epidemiological analysis and other fields of research.

-The `diyar` package aims to provide a simple and flexible implementation of mutlistage deterministic record linkage and episode grouping for the application of case definitions in epidemiological analysis.
+The `diyar` package aims to provide a simple and flexible implementation of multi-stage deterministic record linkage and episode grouping.

 ## Installation